 There is no single test that can definitively diagnose prostate cancer.
 However, there are a number of tests that can be used to help diagnose the disease.
 These tests include:

-The treatment of bladder cancer depends on the stage and grade of the cancer, as well as the patient's overall health.
+The treatment of prostate cancer depends on the stage and grade of the cancer, as well as the patient's overall health.
 Common treatment options include:

 This is a surgery to remove the entire prostate gland.